MarkLyck/Formula-Stocks-OLD/README.md

 - Custom logarithmic graph layout.
 - MaiLgun / Nodemailer / PostMark (newsletter email service)
 - FastMail (contact emails)
-- 12 updatable JSON files hosted with Amazon Web Services
+- Ability to upload JSON files to update data on website.
-- Extremely Polished user interface
+- Must be set up with an SSL Certificate

 ### Extra possible features
 - Mark stocks as bought, and keep track of your stocks.